jiva/tenable_zero_day_assessment/zero_day_assessment_challenge_4_jiva.md

 ![Image](./writeup_images/c4_password_constraint_check.png)

 There are 23 functions in total, and all of them are similar to what can be seen above.
 Each function takes in the password as input.
 Then, for each character in the password, it multiplies its ordinal value with a seemingly random number.
-Then, once those values are added altogether, if the sum is equal to another seemingly random number, it will return a boolean value of 1 (true) or 0 (false).
+Then, once those values are added together, if the sum is equal to another seemingly random number, it will return a boolean value of 1 (true) or 0 (false).

 While this may seem impossible to solve, this is a pretty good example of the type of problem a SAT solver is designed to solve.